-Prilosec and Zantac are medications used to treat digestive problems such as gastroesophageal reflux disease (GERD).
-They both work by reducing the amount of acid in your stomach, but Prilosec and Zantac do so in different ways.
+Prilosec OTC and Zantac 360 are medications used to treat stomach problems, such as heartburn and sour stomach.
+They both work by reducing acid in the stomach, but Prilosec OTC and Zantac 360 do this differently.

-Prilosec is a brand name for the generic drug omeprazole.
-It works by blocking the pumps in your stomach that produce acid.
-Zantac is a brand name for a different generic drug, ranitidine.
-Zantac blocks a chemical in your body called histamine that activates the acid pumps.
+Prilosec OTC is a brand name for the generic drug omeprazole.
+It works by binding up pumps in your stomach so that they cannot produce acid.
+Zantac 360 is a brand name for a different drug, famotidine.
+Zantac 360 blocks a chemical found in your body called histamine that activates stomach acid pumps.

-Prilosec and Zantac come in tablet, capsule, and liquid forms that you take by mouth.
-For either drug, the typical length of treatment is two to eight weeks, depending on what you’re treating.
-These drugs are used to treat similar conditions, including:
+Prilosec OTC and Zantac 360 come in tablets or capsules you take by mouth.
+The typical length of over-the-counter use is 14-days.
+These drugs treat similar conditions, including: